TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-template.md

 ```

 In the portal, select the notification.

-You see more details about the deployment.
+You will see more details about the deployment.
 Select the option to find more information about the error.

 You see the error message and error codes.
 Notice there are two error codes.
 The first error code (**DeploymentFailed**) is a general error that doesn't provide the details you need to solve the error.
 The second error code (**StorageAccountNotFound**) provides the details you need.

 ## **Recommended Documents**